Kintyre/ksconf/docs/source/contrib.rst

 #.
 Create a new module in ``ksconf.commands.<CMD>``.

     -   Create a new class derived from :class:`KsconfCmd`.
-        You must at a minimum define the following methods:
+        You must, at a minimum, define the following methods:

         -   ``register_args()`` to setup any config parser inputs.
         -   ``run()`` which handles the actual execution of the command.